Dial – the “face” of the chronometer

 Today the art of guilloche has become quite rare.
 Maybe, the engraver is not the main person, making a chronometer, but this master indeed turns the cold metal into a noble, alive item, which sometimes strikes by its skillful performance.
 The art of engraving has become a separate part of horlogerie with its history, famous craftsmen and processes, available for not everybody.

-engraving by hand, in the world.
+There are only several famous craftsmen, specialized in guilloche by hand, in the world.
 These masters make dials shine fascinating, just like the Moon.

 A guilloched dial looks like rhythmic poem, consisting of straight strokes, curved lines and concentric circles.
 Thanks to such combination, the line of guilloched surface at different lights as if play and flow into each other, creating an incredibly beautiful show.
 As many photographers say, no on picture can transfer all beauty of such engraving – you can feel the light shimmer and guilloche play only in motion.